-It is Passport's policy to provide Members with advance notice when a Provider they are seeing will no longer be in network.
+It is Senior Whole Health's policy to provide Members with advance notice when a Provider they are seeing will no longer be in network.
 Members and Providers are encouraged to use this time to transition care to an in-network Provider.
 The Provider leaving the network shall provide all appropriate information related to course of treatment, medical treatment, etc. to the Provider(s) assuming care.
 Under certain circumstances, Members may be able to continue treatment with the out-of-network Provider for a given period of time and provide continued services to Members undergoing a course of treatment by a Provider that has terminated their contractual agreement if the following conditions exist at the time of termination.

-- Acute condition or serious chronic condition Following termination, the terminated Provider will continue to provide covered services to the Member up to 90 days or longer if necessary, for a safe transfer to another Provider as determined by Passport or its delegated Medical Group/IPA. - High risk of second or third trimester pregnancy The terminated Provider will continue to provide services following termination until postpartum services related to delivery are completed or longer if necessary, for a safe transfer.
+Acute condition or serious chronic condition - Following termination, the terminated Provider will continue to provide covered services to the Member up to ninety (90) days or for as long as treatment plan requires.
+Then the Member will be safely transferred to another Provider by Senior Whole Health or its delegated Medical Group/IPA.
+Pregnancy - The terminated Provider will continue to provide services following termination until postpartum services related to delivery are completed or longer if necessary, for a safe transfer.

-For additional information regarding continuity of care and transition of Members, please contact Passport at (844) 859-6152.
+For additional information regarding continuity of care and transition of Members, please contact Senior Whole Health at (855) 838-7999.